Ferbmp/canton-tracker/README.md

 If you encounter any issues related to Node.js versions, consider using [nvm (Node Version Manager)](https://github.com/nvm-sh/nvm) to install and switch between multiple Node.js versions.

 For any other issues or questions, consult the project documentation or submit an issue on the project's repository.

+#### Future Improvements

+With more time and resources, the following improvements could be made:

+Develop Test Scenarios: Expand on existing tests and cover edge cases to ensure the app's robustness.

+Add Storybook: Implement Storybook for better component documentation and design consistency.

+> > > > > > > ad02f8d (fix: mobile layout)